shopwp/documentation/docs/shortcodes/wps_collections.md

 # [wps_collections]

-Displays the main collections component.
-Useful for showing a general list of collections.
+The ShopWP collections shortcode displays a list of collections.
+Each collection will link to a detail page listing the products that belong to it.

 Watch our [quick video tutorial](https://www.youtube.com/watch?v=v3AC2SPK40o&t=0s) to learn how to use this.